 In addition, our Compensation Committee will periodically recommend, and our Board of Directors will approve the award of additional grants for our executive officers.
 These grants are discretionary and intended to align our executive officers' interests with those of our shareholders.
 The awards are also granted as a retention tool and generally vest at the end of a three year period.
 Messrs.
 Mas, Apple and Campbell received restricted shares on March 31, 2008 in the amounts of 25,000; 20,000 and 15,000, respectively.
 All of the shares vest at the end of three years.
 As of March 23, 2009, no equity awards have been granted in 2009.
-Equity awards are made pursuant to our 2003 Employee Stock Incentive Plan, (the "SIP") which first was approved by both our Board of Directors, in 2006.
+Equity awards are made pursuant to our 2003 Employee Stock Incentive Plan, (the "SIP") which first was approved by both our Board of Directors and our shareholders in 2003.
+The SIP was amended and restated, and approved by our Board of Directors, in 2006.